-The Call Coverage feature, implemented in Release 4.1 of Cisco Unified CallManager, comprises the following capabilities that are new to Cisco Unified CallManager:
+The Call Coverage feature, implemented first in Release 4.1 of Cisco Unified CallManager, comprises the following Cisco Unified CallManager capabilities:

 - Forwarding provides separate configuration based on whether the call originator is an internal user or an external user.
-Refer to the "Internal and External Calls" section on page 17-11. - Hunting supports personal forwarding.
-Refer to the "Personal Preferences" section on page 17-11. - In Cisco Unified CallManager 4.0, route patterns and hunt pilots are in one feature.
-In Cisco Unified CallManager 4.1, they are separated in two different features.
+Refer to the "Internal and External Calls" section on page 17-12. - Hunting supports personal forwarding.
+Refer to the "Personal Preferences" section on page 17-12. - In Cisco Unified CallManager 4.0, route patterns and hunt pilots are in one feature.
+In Cisco Unified CallManager 4.1 and subsequent releases, they are separated in two different features.